 While the consumption of alcohol is well known by the medical community as a potential hazard to a fetus, alcohol use during lactation is commonly a gray area for breastfeeding mothers.
 This article strives to clarify the extent to which a mother can safely use alcohol without adverse effects to her infant.

 Alcohol transfers readily into human milk.
-Alcohol is not stored in milk; rather it equilibrates relative to the mother’s blood alcohol level.
-Levels of alcohol in milk peak at approximately 30 to 60 minutes following ingestion then decline rapidly if no more is ingested.
-An average adult metabolizes blood alcohol at the rate of about 15 to 20 mg/dL/hour.
-The dose of alcohol in milk is rather low (5-6% of the mother’s dose), but this is a function of how much the mother consumes.1
+Alcohol is not stored in milk; rather it enters and exits according to blood alcohol level.
+Levels of alcohol in milk peak at approximately 30 to 60 minutes following ingestion, then decline rapidly if no more is ingested.
+An average adult decreases blood alcohol levels by 15 to 20 mg/dL/hour.
+The dose of alcohol in milk is rather low (<16% of the mother’s dose), but this is a function of how much the mother consumes.1

 A new study indicates that non-alcoholic beverages that are designed to taste like alcohol (i.e., non-alcoholic beer) are harmless to infants.3